little-py/littlepy/README.md

 * Python 3 Language Compiler and Execution Environment written in TypeScript (JavaScript)
 * Zero external dependencies
-* High code quality: more than 90% of code is covered by tests
+* High code quality: more than 90% of the code is covered by tests
 * Written from scratch, it is not a port of existing implementation
 * LittlePy main purpose is for learning Python, but it can also be used as a safe scripting engine or whatever you need
 * Of course it is free of charge